Unknown Console API in JavaScript

 Did you find this article valuable?

-Support Rohit Jaiswal by becoming a sponsor.
+Support Rohit Jaiswal's Blog by becoming a sponsor.
 Any amount is appreciated!